 "The demographics of Vancouver are important if you're trying to understand the book...
 It's the fabric of what goes on here," she said.
 "When you isolate a microcosm of a population on a cul-de-sac and put a microscope on them, you have a bit of a petri dish."

 As a satirist, though, she said she has run into difficulties, noting that some of the unreal or otherworldly things she has written have come true, such as reality TV.

-"The world has become so self-satirizing.
-You open the paper or go online, and it's really hard to satirize a world - not just a society but a world - that's become so self-satirizing," she said.
+"The world has become so self-satirising.
+You open the paper or go online, and it's really hard to satirise a world - not just a society but a world - that's become so self-satirising," she said.

 "So I push things slightly into the future.
 I thought that if I project it three to five years ahead, and make up stuff that's a little otherworldly, then I can keep one step ahead of things."
 (Reporting by Elaine Lies, editing by Paul Casciato)